COS301-SE-2020/3D-model-Binary-Vision/README.md

 and the API.
 Created the forms for the signup and login.
 Revised over the final analysis of the system functionality.

-Demo 2: Add to the html and css as to update the UI and UX, helped work on the API via front-end contribution in javascript.
+Demo 2: Added to the html and css as to update the UI and UX, helped work on the API via front-end contribution in javascript.
 Made sure that all data is presented from the API on the website.
 Furthermore, ensured that all data is applicable to modern day dentists.

-Demo 3: pending
+Demo 3: I worked on the html and the css as to update the User Interface, helped work on the API via front-end contribution in javascript (functionality that helped make information easily accessible visually).
+Made sure that all data is presented from the API on the website (double checked).
+Furthermore, ensured that all data is applicable to modern day dentists.
+For this demo I further ensured that the project had an entirely new look that overhauled from the previous demo.
+I ensured that it would be easier, visually, for both the doctor and the receptionist to use the software.

 Demo 4: pending